 Can God dwell in it, or is it cluttered with the goings on of this world?

 Jesus saw the state of the Temple and in no uncertain terms cleaned it out.
-He was passionate about God's house.
-It was not to be used for wheeling and dealing.
-It was a place of worship not a market place.
+God's house a sanctuary for prayer had become a place of wheeling and dealing.

-If our Temple is cluttered with the things of this world there is very little space for Hope.
+If our Temple is cluttered with the things of this world then there will be inadequate space for Hope.

 God wants us to free up the space that is occupied with hopeless things and allow His Hope to reside there.